basemprince/pogo-pvp-assistant/README.md

 * Shows the last 3 opponent Pokémon seen
 * A counter for opponent switch cooldown
 * Dropdown menu for currently available specific meta cups imported from PvPoke
+* Dropdown menus to choose which form of pokemon (if available) is currenlty on the fiels, and for fast and charge moves that updates based on the chosen moves

 # To-Do
 * Automate finding the ROI location for Pokémon information to make it work with any phone / resolution